After A Bold American Gambit Against Iran, 4 Big Questions About What's Next

 Trump has spent his relatively brief political career as a critic of U.S. adventures across the Middle East.

-"Let someone else fight over this long blood-soaked sand," he said when announcing a drawback of American forces in Syria.
+"Let someone else fight over this long bloodstained sand," he said in October when announcing a drawback of American forces in Syria.

-The president told American forces in Afghanistan he'd restarted peace talks with the Taliban — having abandoned them a few months before — and that he hoped they might all be home to celebrate Thanksgiving next year at home.
+During a Thanksgiving visit, the president told American forces in Afghanistan he had restarted peace talks with the Taliban — having abandoned them a few months before — and that he hoped they might all be home to celebrate Thanksgiving next year at home.

 At the same time, however, the United States has only scaled up its military deployments across the region, including with troops posted to Saudi Arabia and elsewhere in response to previous violence by Iran, including its attack on a major Saudi oil refinery.